borntofrappe/fullstack-d3/README.md

 );
 ```

 In this manner the function creates a collection of differences, and returns the smallest value.
+In this manner `d3.least` identifies the data point with the date closest to the hovered point.

 ## 06 - Map